 Severance agreements can be very complex.
 They may contain non-competition and non-solicitation clauses that could prove damaging, hindering an employee’s ability to pursue similar work in the area.
 Our role is to review and negotiate the severance agreement to protect the employee’s interests.
-One simple change could save you thousands of dollars in compensation, benefits and inconvenience in the future.
+One simple change could save you thousands of dollars and inconvenience in the future.

 Negotiating the Best Possible Employment Agreement

 When we review an employment contract, we look closely at important issues such as restrictions on competition, performance reviews, bonuses, stock options, deferred compensation, relocation expenses, termination provisions, and events of default.
 We scrutinize the language of the employment agreement, looking to see what is there, and more importantly, what language is not there.
 We take great care to make certain that confidentiality, non-competition, and non-solicitation clauses will not hinder the employee’s future career and earning prospects.

 Breach of Contract — Employment Contracts and Severance Agreements

 When employment and severance agreements are violated by employers, we handle the ensuing disputes.
 We also defend employees who have been accused of breaching their contracts by violating confidentiality, non-competition, or non-solicitation agreements.